wavemaker/docs/learn/how-tos/implement-openid-okta-provider.md

 ## Role Mapping using Okta provider

-Below are the steps to assign you the role in Okta preview.
+Below are the steps to assign you the role in Okta Developer.

 ### Adding Role Attribute

-1. Go to [Okta Preview](https://developer.okta.com/login/) and set up user account in the Developer console of Okta.
+1. Go to [Okta Developer](https://developer.okta.com/login/) and set up user account in the Developer console of Okta.
 2. Go to **Applications** > **Applications**.
 3. Check if we have the required web application else we create a new web application.